Last Updated on

 What this means is that you are not only looking for horizontal space but also vertical space for the enclosure net and bounce clearance.

-For an 8ft trampoline with enclosure, you will be looking to make sure that you have at least 3 m, 10ft in diameter space and at least 3 m height clearance.
+For this sized trampoline with enclosure, you will be looking to make sure that you have at least 3 m, 10ft in diameter space and at least 3 m height clearance.
 This is why it’s so important to make sure that there are no obstacles that could cause injuries.
 Whether it’s an overhanging tree or a nearby fence that if the worse was to happen – a tear in the enclosure net, your child is not going to impact any nearby hazards.

 Why is this important?